First of all, we need to know what is Grey-listing technology and then, we read about how we bypass it.

 A mail transfer agent (MTA) using greylisting will "temporarily reject" any email from a sender it does not recognize.
 If the mail is legitimate, the originating server will, after a delay (15-30 minutes), try again and if sufficient time has elapsed, the email will be accepted.
 If the mail is from a spammer it will probably not be retried since a spammer goes through thousands of email addresses and typically cannot afford the time delay to retry.

-Anti-greylisting in validation process is the technology of deliberate pauses between multiple validations tries to simulate the behavior of a well-configured email server in order to prevent the IP blocking.
+Anti-greylisting in the validation process is the technology of deliberate pauses between multiple validations try to simulate the behavior of a well-configured email server in order to prevent IP blocking.

 How Anti-Greylisting Technology Works?